Finding common elements in two arrays and then creating a new array

 Named arrow-notation functions

-Sometimes when there are several map and filter methods being used, it can be beneficial to move the arrow-notation out to a separate named variables.
-When that happens I prefer to use parenthesis around the function parameters, as those help to give more visual cues about what you’re looking at.
+Sometimes when there are several map and filter methods being used, it can be beneficial to move the arrow-notation out to separately named variables.
+When that happens I prefer to use parenthesis around even single function parameters, as those help to give better visual cues about what you’re looking at.

 var hasSameValue = (value) => arr2.includes(value);